jmooring/hosting-github-pages-git-lfs/README.md

-# Hosting Test - GitHub Pages with LFS
+# Hosting Test - GitHub Pages with Git LFS

-This is a test of hosting a Hugo site on GitHub Pages with LFS.
+This is a test of hosting a Hugo site on GitHub Pages with Git LFS.

 This site: